Catacombe dei Cappuccini: Scientific research

 Forensic biologist Mark Benecke identified several insects that shed light on the mummification process.

+Recent scientific research has focused on the identities of the children in the Capuchin Catacombs.

 Tourism

 The catacombs are open to the public.
 Photography inside is officially prohibited, which prominent signs make clear to visitors.
 However, some bodies have been shown on film in Francesco Rosi's Cadaveri Eccellenti ("Illustrious Corpses"), and television programmes such as the Channel 4 series Coach Trip, BBC TV series The Human Body in 1998, Francesco's Italy: Top to Toe, Ghosthunting With Paul O'Grady and Friends on ITV2 in 2008 and The Learning Channel in 2000.
-Iron grills have been installed to prevent tourists tampering or posing with the corpses.
+Iron grilles have been installed to prevent tourists tampering or posing with the corpses.